src-d/guide/talent/application-process.md

 ### On-site Interview

-- Every developer who successfuly solves the coding challenge, is invited for the last interview at our offices in Madrid.
+- Every developer who successfully solves the coding challenge, is invited for the last interview at our offices in Madrid.
 It might last a full day or be split across two half-days, depending on the availability of the developer.

 - This is the last step in which it's decided if the candidate will receive an offer or not.